osundwajeff/printf/README.md

 You don’t have to handle field width
 You don’t have to handle precision
 You don’t have to handle the length modifiers

+###Task 5:
+To use a local buffer of 1024 chars in order to call write as little as possible.